Anshul391/CSS143BackStage/exams/midterm2/readme.md

 ```

-**14. (5pt) If a binary search tree is too out-of-balance  like the following tree, how could this affect the search performance?**
+**14. (5pt) If a binary search tree is too out-of-balance like the following tree, how could this affect the search performance using this tree?**

 Here's an example out-of-balance binary search tree: